adamsilver/maintainablecss.com-jekyll/_chapters/08-modifiers.md

 description: Use modifiers to change appearance based on slight differences.
 ---

-Whilst previous chapters explain how a duplication-first approach is sensible in a lot of situations, at certain times reusing or abstracting common CSS rules can be crucial to writing maintainable CSS.
+Modifiers are similiar to states in that they can change or override the style of a module.
+This can be useful when modules (or components) are almost identical but have slight differences as designed.

+When this is the case, reusing or abstracting common CSS rules is useful for maintainability.
+This is best explained with two examples:

 ## Example 1: Different background images